LP-based Approximation for Personalized Reserve Prices: Profile-based LP-rounding (Pro-LPR) Algorithm

 {Lemma \ref{lemma:eq_value} leads to the following corollary.}

 { \begin{corollary} We can bound $\optf{\qq}{} \leq \max_{k \in \mathbb Z, k \geq 2} \max [\optfone{\qq}{k}, \optftwo{\qq}{k} ]$, where

 \end{corollary}}

-\begin{proof}{Proof of Corollary \ref{cor:opt}} As stated earlier, in order to maximize the objective function $\optf{\qq}{} $, it is enough to consider feasible solutions $x$ satisfying the KKT conditions.
+\begin{proof} As stated earlier, in order to maximize the objective function $\optf{\qq}{} $, it is enough to consider feasible solutions $x$ satisfying the KKT conditions.
 To do so, we use Lemma \ref{lemma:eq_value} to narrow down such solutions.

 { Since for any $i\in [n]$, $x_i \leq \theta$ and $\sum_{i\in [n]} x_i = 2\theta$, we an only have the following three cases: \begin{itemize} \item Case 1: Two variables in the support have value $\theta$ and by constraint $\sum_{i\in [n]} x_i = 2\theta$, the rest of them are zero.
 In that case, $\optf{\qq}{} =\optfone{\qq}{2}$. \item Case 2: One variable has value $\theta$ and by Lemma \ref{lemma:eq_value}, {the rest $n-1\ge 2$} variables in the support have value $\theta/(n-1)$.
 In that case, $\optf{\qq}{} =\optftwo{\qq}{n-1}$. \item Case 3: All variables in the support are strictly below $\theta$.
-In this case, by Lemma \ref{lemma:eq_value}, $x_i = \theta/n$ for $n \geq 3$, and the solution is $\optf{\qq}{} = \optfone{\qq}{n}$. \end{itemize}} \end{proof}
+In this case, by Lemma \ref{lemma:eq_value}, $x_i = \theta/n$ for $n \geq 3$, and the solution is $\optf{\qq}{} = \optfone{\qq}{n}$. \end{itemize}}\Halmos\end{proof}